paradimdata/varimatstream/README.md

 * [FFB_prelim.r32](https://github.com/paradimdata/pyempadcalibratescript/blob/main/related_data/EMPAD2-calib_oct2020/FFB_prelim.r32)
 * [B2A_prelim.r32](https://github.com/paradimdata/pyempadcalibratescript/blob/main/related_data/EMPAD2-calib_oct2020/B2A_prelim.r32)
 * [B2B_prelim.r32](https://github.com/paradimdata/pyempadcalibratescript/blob/main/related_data/EMPAD2-calib_oct2020/B2B_prelim.r32)
-4. Create an **output** folder, output under the empad folder.
-All your results will be place to the output folder

 ## RocksDBState Checkpint Configuration
 From the config file you will need to specify the path for RocksDBStateBackend checkpoint.
 From [empad.config](https://github.com/paradimdata/pyempadcalibratescript/blob/main/stream/empad.config) assign a folder name to your **CHECKPOINT_STORAGE** and create a folder with the same name under your EMPAD_HOME.